subconsciousnetwork/subtext/faq.md

 See [explorations/deep-links.md](explorations/deep-links.md) for more.

-## What about bold/italic and other inline markup?
+## What about bold, italic, and other inline markup?

 I asked myself this same question, and came away with 3 provocations to myself: